 About the Vaccinator Bridging Course

-To complete this course you must be a Provisional Authorised Vaccinator (provisional authorisation is issued by the Ministry of Health and is valid for two years since issue date).
-Upon completing the education course, you will need to meet all the requirements outlined in Appendix 4 of the Immunisation Handbook to either apply for authorisation or become a pharmacist vaccinator (more details in Authorisation section below).
+To complete this course you must be a Provisional Authorised Vaccinator* (provisional authorisation is issued by Te Whatu Ora – Health New Zealand (formally Ministry of Health) and is valid for two years since issue date).
+Upon completing the education course, you will need to meet all the requirements outlined in Appendix 4 of the Immunisation Handbook to either apply for authorisation or become a pharmacist vaccinator (more details in Authorisation section below). *Please do not register for this course if you have not yet received your provisional authorisation status from Te Whatu Ora – Health New Zealand.

 Course delivery and duration

-This course involves online learning (10-12 hours), followed by a three hour in-person tutorial.
-The bridging course will be available from 31 May 2022 on IMAC’s online Learning Management System.
+This course involves online learning (10-12 hours), followed by a 3.5 hour in-person tutorial.
+Registrations are now open on IMAC Learning

 Online course modules

-The online course covers the same learning objectives as the Foundation Vaccinator Training Course, while recognising prior learning from the PVFC.
+The online course covers the same learning objectives as the Vaccinator Foundation Course, while recognising prior learning from the Provisional Vaccinator Foundation Course.
 There are 10 modules as set out below.
 The online learning time will vary between learners, depending on their experience and prior knowledge.

 - Vaccine preventable disease